wandb/weave/docs/docs/guides/integrations/cerebras.md

 ```

 Weave will automatically track these async calls, ensuring you don't miss a beat (or a millisecond) in your high-speed AI operations.

-Remember, with Cerebras and Weave, you're not just running AI - you're running AI at the speed of thought!